Russia detains 'Wall Street Journal' reporter, accuse him of espionage

 The Urals mountain region is home to various Russian military factories.

-The Wall Street Journal issued a statement denying the charges and says it is "deeply concerned about the safety" of Gerskovich.
+The Wall Street Journal issued a statement denying the charges and says it is "deeply concerned about the safety" of Gershkovich.

 Russia has introduced a slew of new restrictive laws surrounding media and information amid the war in Ukraine.